Advisory Services Overview

 Regulated Cannabis Project Life Cycle

-The Regulated Cannabis Project Life Cycle outlines the process that all Clients will go through when developing a Regulated Cannabis Project.
-Each Stage describes a required element to bring a project from Concept to Cash-flow.
-The Project Life Cycle will navigate a Client all the way from Pre-Legislation to Post-Profit, and provides an overview of the Timeline, Funding, and Action Items that will challenge a Regulated Cannabis Project.
+Every operating client will go through the Regulated Cannabis Project Life Cycle when developing a Regulated Cannabis Project.
+Each Stage describes a required element to bring a project from Concept to Cash-flow, and provides an overview of the timeline and action items that can create challenges for the project team.

 Stage One Legislation Adopted